best-ski-resorts-in-south-korea

 High1 Ski Resort (하이원리조트 스키장)

-Visit High 1 Ski Resort, the highest ski resorts in South Korea at 1,345 meters with lots of beautiful puffy snow!
+Popular among Seoul-based skiers for weekend trips, High 1 Ski Resort is the highest ski resorts in South Korea at 1,345 meters with lots of beautiful puffy snow!
 The resort offers lifts and ski slopes for beginners, intermediate, and advanced skiers – so anyone can have a good time here!
 With one full rotation every hour, the revolving restaurant on the mountain top, 1,340 meters above sea level, provides an amazing view of the surrounding area.

 A one-way trip from High 1 Ski Resort to Seoul takes 3 hours, resulting in a round trip of 6 hours on highways.
 That’s why many skiers opt for extended stays rather than a day trip to make their long journey more worthwhile and fully enjoy the winter thrills at High 1 Ski Resort.